 The Federal Highway Administration, the state of Georgia and local government organizations are partnering with OSHA to sponsor a one-hour Safety Stand-Down at Georgia construction sites in conjunction with National Highway Work Zone Awareness Week from April 11–15.

 Employers will voluntarily stop work on one designated day at construction sites that week from 7 to 8 a.m.
 EST to provide work zone safety training to road workers so they can protect themselves from the dangers of distracted drivers and injuries caused by passing vehicles, flying debris, and other objects.
-Objects and vehicles striking workers are a leading cause of road construction-related deaths.

 "This alliance is about the mothers, fathers, sisters and brothers who died on-the-job because a driver was distracted by a text message, a phone call or other activity," said Kurt Petermeyer, OSHA's regional administrator for the Southeast.
 "This event will help employers identify hazards and how employees can avoid them and remind the industry of the importance of safety in these work zones."